 - provision of a hearse and staff to the nearest crematorium or cemetery

 - conducting of the funeral at a time suitable to the funeral directors.

-This will be provided at an inclusive package price that is significantly lower than standard charges, at around £1,000.
+This will be provided at an inclusive package price that is significantly lower than standard charges.
 Disbursements to third parties may be charged on top.

 Social Fund Funeral Payment

 You may be able to get a Funeral Payment from the Social Fund if the person who died has not left enough money to pay for the funeral and you don’t have enough money, and you or your partner are getting one of the following benefits:

 - Council Tax Benefit (or the council tax payer where you live gets a Second Adult Rebate because you are on a low income)

 - Working Tax Credit, which includes a disability or severe disability element

 - Child Tax Credit at a rate higher than the family element.